safooray/RareEventAugment/README.md

 Since the problem is one of predicting if an event will happen in 4 minutes and not whether the event has already happened, I changed the labels of 2 and 4 minutes before any event (positive sample) to positive, and then removed the positive sample itself.
+This leaves us with 18274 samples, 247 of which are positive.